Converting Files with pspp convert

-The pspp convert command reads SPSS data and viewer files and writes
+The pspp convert command reads a file and writes it to another,

-them out in other formats.
+usually in a different format.
 The basic syntax is:

 pspp convert <INPUT> [OUTPUT]

-which reads an input file from <INPUT> and writes a copy of it to
+which reads <INPUT> and writes a copy of it to [OUTPUT], or to the

 -